 4 Evidence and interpretation

-The Appraisal Committee (appendix A) considered evidence from a number of sources (appendix B).
+The Appraisal Committee considered evidence from a number of sources.

 4.1 Clinical effectiveness

-4.1.1 In addition to the licensed indications of bortezomib and thalidomide, the remit of the scope allowed for inclusion of evidence from the ongoing UK-wide, Medical Research Council-sponsored Multiple Myeloma IX (MMIX) trial.
-This trial included thalidomide in combination with cyclosphosphamide and attenuated dexamethasone, which is not a licensed indication for thalidomide.
+In addition to the licensed indications of bortezomib and thalidomide, the remit of the scope allowed for inclusion of evidence from the ongoing UK-wide, Medical Research Council-sponsored Multiple Myeloma IX (MMIX) trial.
+This trial included thalidomide in combination with cyclophosphamide and attenuated dexamethasone, which is not a licensed indication for thalidomide.
 The appraisal investigated the following treatment strategies:

 • thalidomide, melphalan and prednisolone/prednisone (MPT)

-• thalidomide, cyclosphosphamide and attenuated dexamethasone (CTDa)
+• thalidomide, cyclophosphamide and attenuated dexamethasone (CTDa)

 • bortezomib, melphalan and prednisolone/prednisone (VMP).